712th Expeditionary Air Refueling Squadron: Air Force reserve

 The squadron was reactivated as a reserve unit under Air Defense Command (ADC) at Long Beach Army Air Field, California in April 1947, where its training was supervised by the 416th AAF Base Unit (later the 2347th Air Force Reserve Training Center).
 Although nominally a B-29 unit, it is not clear whether or not the squadron was fully staffed or equipped.
 In 1948 Continental Air Command (ConAC) assumed responsibility for managing reserve and Air National Guard units from ADC.
 In June 1949nAC reorganized its reserve units under the wing base organization, and the squadron became a Douglas B-26 Invader unit of the 448th Bombardment Wing.
 However, it was staffed at 25% of normal strength.

 In August 1950, the 448th Wing's companion reserve unit at Long Beach, the 452d Bombardment Wing, was mobilized for Korean War service.
 In order to bring the 452d Wing to combat strength, skilled reservists and reservists who required 60 or fewer days training to qualify them as fully skilled assigned to the 448th Wing were transferred to the 452d Wing.
 The 712th Squadron itself was called to active duty in the second wave of mobilization in March 1951 and its personnel who had not been transferred to the 452d Wing were used as fillers for other Air Force organizations, while the squadron was inactivated four days later.

 Air refueling operations

 The squadron was redesignated the 712th Air Refueling Squadron and activated in April 1994 at Robins Air Force Base, Georgia as a Boeing KC-135 Stratotanker tanker squadron.
 The squadron assumed the mission, personnel and equipment of the 912th Air Refueling Squadron, which moved on paper from Robins to Grand Forks Air Force Base, Kansas, as the 19th Air Refueling Wing's second air refueling squadron.
 In July 1996, the 19th Wing was inactivated when the refueling activity at Robins was reduced to group size and the squadron was also inactivated.

 The squadron was converted to a provisional unit as the 712th Expeditionary Air Refueling Squadron in February 2001, and assigned to United States Air Forces in Europe to activate or inactivate as needed.
 It was activated in March 2008 at Budapest Ferihengy International Airport Hungary and inactivated at the end of the following month.
+While on this deployment, it supported the Romanian-led Operation Noble Endeavor which had the task of providing air policing during the 2008 Bucharest summit.
+Maintenance of the aircraft was provided by airmen of the 100th Air Refueling Wing from RAF Mildenhall.